Botan: Crypto and TLS for C++11¶

 The 1.11 branch is highly recommended, especially for new projects.
 Versions 1.11 and later require a working C++11 compiler; GCC 4.8 and later, Clang 3.4 and later, and MSVC 2013 are regularly tested.

 A new development release is made on the first Monday of every month.

 Books and other resources¶

 You should have some knowledge of cryptography before trying to use the library.
 This is an area where it is very easy to make mistakes, and where things are often subtle and/or counterintuitive.
 Obviously the library tries to provide things at a high level precisely to minimize the number of ways things can go wrong, but naive use will almost certainly not result in a secure system.

 - Cryptography Engineering by Niels Ferguson, Bruce Schneier, and Tadayoshi Kohno

-- Security Engineering – A Guide to Building Dependable Distributed Systems by Ross Anderson
+- Security Engineering – A Guide to Building Dependable Distributed Systems by Ross Anderson (available online)

 - Handbook of Applied Cryptography by Alfred J. Menezes, Paul C. Van Oorschot, and Scott A. Vanstone (available online)